Dionisiy/CA/site-structure-i.md

 </ul>
 ```

-Web developers refer to the enclosing element as the _parent_ element and the enclosed elements as_children_.
+Web developers refer to the enclosing element as the _parent_ element and the enclosed elements as _children_.

+Referring to HTML elements as parents and children may sound funny, but it's a core web development concept.
+The web browser also knows about these parent\/child relationships, which will be important as we explore CSS in the next lesson.